marcusps/marcusps.github.com/_posts/2019-12-13-rb-intuition.md

 title: "How long should your quantum benchmarking experiments be?"
 date: 2019-12-13
 usemathjax: true
-author: "[Shelby Kimmel](http://shelbykimmel.com/) (Assistant Professor, Middlebury College) and Marcus Silva (Principal Researcher, Quantum Systems, Microsoft)"
+author: '<a href="http://shelbykimmel.com/">Shelby Kimmel</a> (Assistant Professor, Middlebury College) and Marcus Silva (Principal Researcher, Quantum Systems, Microsoft)'
 tags: randomized-benchmarking rb cross-entropy-benchmarking xeb uncertainty
 ---

-**TLDR** We give a simple (non-rigorous) argument for how to choose the length of experiments used to benchmark quantum computers, and also point how accurate the resulting noise level estimates can be vs. othe methods.
+**TLDR** We give a simple intuitive (and only semi-rigorous) argument for how to choose the length of experiments used to benchmark quantum computers, and also point how accurate the resulting noise level estimates can be vs. othe methods.